Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

-- For genetic testing, chromosome analysis, and the evaluation of an abnormal alpha feto protein test, amniocentesis is usually performed between the 15th and 20th weeks of pregnancy.
+For genetic testing, chromosome analysis, and evaluation of an abnormal AFP test, amniocentesis is usually performed between the 15th and the 20th weeks of pregnancy.
+There is a higher rate of miscarriage associated with amniocentesis that is performed earlier than the 15th week.
+There is no time limit as to how late in the pregnancy amniocentesis can be performed.

 Viewers share their comments